dmrlobo2002/Schedule-a-Doc/Sprint3.md

 ### File: connection_test.go

-This file contains unit tests for the database connection.
+This file contains unit tests for the database connection, user creation, appointment creation, and retrieving user properties.
 It tests whether the connection is established successfully, whether the database collections are created, and whether queries to the database return expected results.
-The Go file contains a test function named `TestMongoDBConnection`.
-This test function tests whether the application can connect to MongoDB successfully.
+The Go file contains the following test functions:

+- `TestMongoDBConnection`: tests whether the application can connect to MongoDB successfully.
+- `TestCreateUser`: tests whether a user can be created through the `routes.CreateUser` API endpoint.
+- `TestCreateAppointment`: tests whether an appointment can be created through the `routes.CreateAppointment` API endpoint.
+- `TestGetUserProperties`: tests whether user properties can be retrieved through the `routes.GetUserProperties` API endpoint.

+#### `TestMongoDBConnection`

-The first step of the test function is to set up MongoDB client options using the `options.Client().ApplyURI()` function, which takes a connection string as an argument.
+The first step of the `TestMongoDBConnection` test function is to set up MongoDB client options using the `options.Client().ApplyURI()` function, which takes a connection string as an argument.
 In this case, the connection string is `"mongodb+srv://cen3031:cen3031@cluster0.j5xkmde.mongodb.net/?retrxyWrites=true&w=majority"`.

 Next, the test function creates a MongoDB client using the `mongo.Connect()` function, passing in the `clientOptions` variable and a `context.Background()` context.
 If an error occurs while creating the client, the `assert.NoError(t, err)` function will fail the test.